Packet-Clearing-House/Happy-Histogram/README.md

 If you want to be able to have different colors for different days, you can uses CSS classes.
 Instead of passing in a value, you pass in an array.
 The zeroth element is the value and the first element is the class name.
-To get multiple class names, pass in the first element as a string with spaces between each class:
+To get multiple class names, pass in the first element as a string with spaces between each class (see `extra-secret-class` below):

 ```
 var Year = [